 In our proposal, the Department establishes four grid modernization objectives: (1) to reduce the effects of outages; (2) to optimize demand, which includes reducing system and customer costs; (3) to integrate distributed resources; and (4) to improve workforce and asset management.
 The Department proposes to require each electric distribution company to develop and submit to the Department a ten-year strategic grid modernization plan (“GMP”) within six months of a final Order in this proceeding.
 The first GMP must include a plan for investing in infrastructure for advanced metering functionality.

-Initial written comments on the Straw Proposal must be filed no later than the close of business (5:00 p.m.) on Friday, January 17, 2014.
-At this time, the Department anticipates holding hearings during the week of Monday, February 24, 2014 to Friday, February 28, 2014, and organizing panels to provide comments at these hearings.
-Persons who wish to participate on a panel must express their interest to the Department, in writing, no later than Friday, January 17, 2014.
+Initial written comments on the Straw Proposal were due January 17, 2014.
+The Department conducted panel hearings February 24, 2014 through February 27, 2014.
 Reply comments may be submitted in writing, and may not exceed 15 pages in length.
 Reply comments are due no later than the close of business (5:00 p.m.) on Friday, March 21, 2014.
 After reviewing the reply comments, the Department will determine the appropriate next steps in this proceeding.

 To learn more about the grid modernization stakeholder process that was conducted from November 2012 through June 2013, please visit the facilitator’s website.

 This information is provided by the Department of Public Utilities.